Strange Case of Dr Jekyll and Mr Hyde: Public vs. private

 The work is commonly associated today with the Victorian concern over the public and private division, the individual's sense of playing a part and the class division of London.
 In this respect, the novella has also been noted as "one of the best guidebooks of the Victorian era" because of its piercing description of the fundamental dichotomy of the 19th century "outward respectability and inward lust", as this period had a tendency for social hypocrisy.

 Scottish nationalism vs. union with Britain

-Another common interpretation sees the novella's duality as representative of Scotland and the Scottish character.
+Another interpretation sees the novella's duality as representative of Scotland and the Scottish character.
 In this reading, the duality represents the national and linguistic dualities inherent in Scotland's relationship with wider Britain and the English language, respectively, and also the repressive effects of the Church of Scotland on the Scottish character.
 A further parallel is also drawn with the city of Edinburgh itself, Stevenson's birthplace, which consists of two distinct parts: the old medieval section historically inhabited by the city's poor, where the dark crowded slums were rife with all types of crime, and the modern Georgian area of wide spacious streets representing respectability.